danmar/cppcheck/man/manual.md

 feature if you can.
 Cppcheck can import:

 - Visual studio solution / project
-- Compile database (can be generated from cmake/qbs/etc build files)
+- Compile database, whcih can be generated from CMake/qbs/etc build files
 - Borland C++ Builder 6

-When you have filled out the project settings and click on OK; the Cppcheck analysis will start.
+When you have filled out the project settings and clicked on OK, the Cppcheck analysis will start.

 ## Command line

 ### First test

-Here is a simple code
+Here is some simple code:

     int main()
     {